Does increasing your credit limit hurt credit scores?

 Join the millions using CreditWise from Capital One.

-Does asking for a credit increase hurt credit scores?
+How does a credit limit increase affect credit scores?

 Type of inquiry

-• If the review involves a soft inquiry, it won’t have an effect on your credit scores.
+• If the review involves a soft inquiry, it won’t affect your credit scores.
+These soft pulls are what issuers typically use when they proactively offer credit limit increases.

 Should you request a credit limit increase?